-The need to protect the documents that are physically or electronically produced by your MFPs and Printers is an often-overlooked area of information security.
+The need to protect the documents that are physically or electronically produced by your office printers is an often-overlooked area of information security.
 Here we look at the ‘Output Security’ risks and vulnerabilities you need to consider safeguarding your business.

 What is Output Security?

 Output Security concerns the printed output and the electronic outputs from Multifunction Printers (MFPs) or Printers.
 This includes all printed documents and electronic images of information in transit from a PC to a printing device (including printing through dedicated print servers), scanning (including scan-to-folder, scan-to-email, scan-to-cloud, scan-to-HDD) and information sent via fax.

 Mobile printing (BYOD)

 As mobile working increases, businesses need to be able to support people printing from their phones or tablets, however, they also need to think about the additional security challenges involved.
 For example, how to control, track and manage the activities of mobile users accurately.

 Tracking and reporting

 An Output Management system gives you flexible protection.
 From allowing IT administrators to grant and control access to all printers, to tracking software like PaperCut that lets them see all activities across all devices and identifies data breaches, there are tools available to give you comprehensive protection.